Keep your iPhone 14 safe and stylish with these great leather cases | CNN Underscored

-Leather smartphone cases offer the best of both worlds: they add protection to help avoid accidental cracks and scuffs, and they look really good doing it.
-There’s plenty of options on the market for Apple’s iPhone 14 line, but the question is: which ones are the best?
+Leather smartphone cases offer the best of both worlds: They add protection to help avoid accidental cracks and scuffs, and they look really good doing it.
+There are plenty of options on the market for Apple’s iPhone 14 line, but the question is, which ones are the best?

 We’re rounding up 10 of the best leather cases for your iPhone 14 or iPhone 14 Pro below, with styles ranging from basic to premium and a few with extra rugged protection to help keep your device safe.